Alien Files (A-Files) at the National Archives at Kansas City

 - Naturalization Location

 To continue your search contact the United States Citizenship and Immigration Service (USCIS) through their Genealogy Program [http://www.uscis.gov/genealogy].
 The USCIS maintains all active and inactive A-Files that have not yet been transferred into the holdings of the National Archives.
-The National Archives will accession new A-Files on an annual basis, so you can also continue to check back in the Online Catalog to see if your individual has been added to our holdings.
+The National Archives will accession new A-Files on an annual basis, so you can also continue to check back in the National Archives Catalog to see if your individual has been added to our holdings.

 - Search on the person's full name in first name-last name order.